Skip to main content Accessibility

 • What They Do: Listen to your feedback, ideas, and concerns about your course.
 They meet with Course Leaders and school reps to discuss and address these issues.

-School Reps
+School Community Reps

 • Who They Are: Representatives for the academic interests of all students in their school.